keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 	- a giant smoky blue explosion cuts through the mountain, and it starts collapsing in on itself.
 	- as we continue to leave, we hear distant hoofbeats
 - we are moving through ruins, we hear the hoofbeats very close by
+- we see 7 Assembly cavalry riding towards us very quickly, it's unsure if they see us
+- we hide away in this old building in the outpost were in
 -